-The annual interaction design conference organized by IxDA, takes place in Amsterdam from 5-8 February 2014: four days of presentations and workshops.
+The annual interaction design conference organized by IxDA, takes place in Helsinki from 2-4 March 2016: three days of presentations and workshops.
 You will have unique opportunities to share your point of view and get inspired by stories from around the world.
-Alok Nandi (Belgium) and Yohan Creemers (Netherlands) are the conference co-chairs.
+Sami Niemelä (Finland) and Peter Bihr (Germany) are the conference co-chairs, supported by Otto Virta.

 Founded in 2011, the Interaction Awards recognize and celebrate examples of excellence in interaction design across domains, platforms, environments and cultures.
 The Awards are an annual competition seeking out work that embodies and improves meaningful relationships between people and the products and services they use.
-For 2013/2014, the Awards are led by Janna DeVylder (Australia) and Niklas Mortenson (Norway).
+For 2015/2016, the Awards are led by MJ Broadbent (United States) and Thomas Kueber (Germany).

 Formalized in 2013, the goal of the Education Summit is to better understand the global problem space of interaction design education both in formal and informal formats.
 Academics, mentors, conference speakers, continuing education creators, students, practitioners and employers are all encouraged to lend their voice.

 Dave Malouf is an observer and pattern recognizer who is passionate about how technology can be a force for positive impact on human beings.
 With a background in anthropology, design, technology, education and management he is a consultant who helps organizations amplify the impact of their design teams through organizational strategy, recruitment planning, and team mentorship.

 Dave is also an entrepreneur who has co-founded Peer Loft.
 The mission of Peer Loft is to create products and services that help teams amplify their creativity.
 Their first product, Studio Stream, will help design organizations and education institutions expand their design studios over distances without sacrificing the key elements that make a studio a powerful tool for creativity and team learning.